This guide describes how to monitor availability and performance of an Apache Zookeeper cluster (3 nodes) using Axibase Time Series Database (ATSD).

 - Confirm that the database successfully imported the entities.

-- Open the Portals menu, select Configure and import portals (set the flag in the Auto-enable New Portals check box).
+- Open the Portals menu, select Configure and import portals (Enable the Auto-enable New Portals check box).

 - Verify that new portals are displayed by opening the Portals menu and searching for the newly-configured portal named Zookeeper Cluster.

-Open the Alerts menu, select Rules and import rules (set the flag in the Auto-enable New Rules check box).
+Open the Alerts menu, select Rules and import rules (Enable the Auto-enable New Rules check box).

 - Zookeeper cluster high latency: alert opens when more than 50% of the nodes in a cluster have average latency greater than 100 ms in 3 minutes.